haandol/honey/README.md

 ### Redis Brain

-Hongmoa supports semi-permanent storage using redis as well as Hubot.
+Honey supports semi-permanent storage using redis as well as Hubot.

 Let's assume that you typed `!memo recall this` in your channel